 Quality of Review: Each reviewer must commit to providing detailed, objective, constructive, and timely written reviews for each assigned application.
 These reviews will be used to recommend applications for funding.
 They will also be shared with each applicant following the reviews.

-IF INTERESTED: If you would like to be considered as a peer reviewer, please follow these directions PowerPoint (3 MB) to register yourself in our online peer reviewer database.
+IF INTERESTED: If you would like to be considered as a peer reviewer, please follow these directions PPT (3 MB) to register yourself in our online peer reviewer database.

-The online registration requires you to submit your resume; please ensure your resume (maximum of 5 pages) includes a brief list of career highlights and/or outlines your specific expertise either in evaluation or in the i3 Absolute Priority areas for which you would like to be considered as a reviewer.
+The online registration requires you to submit your resume in a PDF format only; please ensure your resume (maximum of 5 pages) includes a brief list of career highlights and/or outlines your specific expertise either in evaluation or in the i3 priority areas for which you would like to be considered as a reviewer.
 Please do not exceed the five-page limit for resumes.